ShivanshMishra18/TermiTorrent/README.md

 The metafile contains hashed [SHA-1] values for each of these chunks.
 Once the client receives a chunk, it hashes it and compares it to the 20-byte long hash corresponding to it in the metafile.
 So the list extends as :
 - length(s) of the file(s)
 - lengths of the chunks
-- SHA-1 hash values corresponding to the chunks
+- SHA-1 hash values corresponding to the chunks/blocks

 Apart from these it also contains information like date of creation, author, etc. For a detailed list click [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Metainfo_File_Structure).